Nuxalk Nation: Language

 The Nuxalk Nation traditionally has spoken the Nuxalk language.
 Today there are an estimated 5 fluent speakers, 80 conversational speakers, and 140 learning speakers.
 Nuxalk-language radio programming and work towards an expanded Nuxalk-English dictionary and a new online phrasebook started in 2014.

 History

 Located at the mouth of the Bella Coola River, the nation was only accessible by foot, air, or boat until 1953, when a road was constructed.
 Nuxalk people have lived in the region for millennia.
 Norwegian people settled in the area in the 1890s.
 It is estimated the population of the Nuxalkmc people were in the thousands amongst different villages.
 Stories suggest there were approximately ten thousand to thirty thousand spanning the whole Bella Coola Valley and surrounding inlets.

 In February 2023, a Nuxalk Nation totem pole was returned to the nation by the Royal British Columbia Museum.
 The totem pole was stolen from the nation in 1913 and sold to the museum for $45.

 Ethnobotany

 The Nuxalk apply a poultice of pounded roots of Ranunculus acris to boils.
-They take a decoction of leaves Antennaria howellii for body pain, but not pain in the limbs.
+They take a decoction of Antennaria howellii leaves for body pain, but not pain in the limbs.